jharwell/sierra/docs/contributing/project.rst

      inverted: true

      # The title that graphs of raw swarm performance should have (cannot be
-     # known a priori for all possible projects).
+     # known a priori for all possible projects during stage 4).
      raw_perf_title: 'Swarm Blocks Collected'

      # The ``.csv`` file under ``avg_output_leaf`` for each experiment which